 Recently I was talking with a client about one of his employees and customer service.
-The day before I had presented the Moments of Magic™ customer service program and mentioned that I thought a gentleman in the audience was a skeptic.
-The client said he wasn’t skeptical, but felt he knew everything I was talking […]
+The day before, I had presented the Moments of Magic™ customer service program and mentioned that I thought a gentleman in the audience was a skeptic.
+The client said he wasn’t skeptical but felt he knew everything I was discussing. […]

 Recently I was talking with a client about one of his employees and customer service.
-The day before I had presented the Moments of Magic™ customer service program and mentioned that I thought a gentleman in the audience was a skeptic.
-The client said he wasn’t skeptical, but felt he knew everything I was talking about.
+The day before, I had presented the Moments of Magic™ customer service program and mentioned that I thought a gentleman in the audience was a skeptic.
+The client said he wasn’t skeptical but felt he knew everything I was discussing.

-He said, “That’s the problem.
+“That’s the problem he told me.
 He knows, but he doesn’t deliver.”

-I asked if he didn’t say thank you once, or did he not thank his customers all of the time.
-He said, “Pretty much all of the time.”
-He said his boss wanted him to thank the customers when he handed them their ice cream.
+I asked if he didn’t say thank you once or did he not thank his customers all of the time.
+“Pretty much all of the time,” he told me.
+The boss wanted him to thank the customers when he handed them their ice cream.
 He said he didn’t have time.
 What!
 He didn’t have time to say, “Thank you!”

 So, why doesn’t everybody do it?
 The answer is simple.
 They just don’t have the right attitude, and that’s okay.
 Not everyone is cut out for a job in front of the public.
 The old adage of “hire the attitude and train the skill” couldn’t be truer in this situation.

-When it comes to customer service you can teach and preach, but it all comes down to the attitude of the employee.
+When it comes to customer service, you can teach and preach, but it all comes down to the employee’s attitude.
 So, hire right.
 Put the right person in the right job.
-If he or she has direct contact with the customer, realize that at any given time that person will be representing your company, your brand – your entire business!
+If he or she has direct contact with the customer, realize that at any given time, that person will represent your company, your brand – your entire business!

 Sign up for instant access to Shep’s research report on customer service and customer experience.